 It turns out, fresh estimates have trended upward during the past month.

-At this time, Blackstone Group has a subpar Growth Score of D, a grade with the same score on the momentum front.
-Charting a somewhat similar path, the stock was allocated a grade of F on the value side, putting it in the fifth quintile for this investment strategy.
+Currently, Blackstone Group has a poor Growth Score of F, however its Momentum Score is doing a lot better with a C. Charting a somewhat similar path, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.

 Overall, the stock has an aggregate VGM Score of F. If you aren't focused on one strategy, this score is the one you should be interested in.

-Estimates have been broadly trending upward for the stock, and the magnitude of these revisions looks promising.
+Estimates have been trending upward for the stock, and the magnitude of this revision looks promising.
 Notably, Blackstone Group has a Zacks Rank #3 (Hold).
 We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

-The Blackstone Group L.P.
-(BX) : Free Stock Analysis Report
+Blackstone Group Inc/The (BX) : Free Stock Analysis Report

 To read this article on Zacks.com click here.